How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 - Close all unnecessary applications.
 You want maximum system performance for the copilot and your video call.

-- Open the copilot and start a new session for this specific interview.
+- Open your OphyAI workspace for this specific interview.

 - Verify the resume and job description are loaded for this session.